-$^{^{29}}$ Remember the fact that the villancico, in the Old World, has a sacred character but not liturgical, never being included in the celebration of masses and other religious rituals.
+30 Remember that the villancico, in the Old World, has a sacred character but not liturgical, never being included in the celebration of masses and other religious rituals.

-Chapter three.
+Chapter 3.
 The new American courts and missions: centres of power, centres of culture